-Overall results indicate that the Protective Community Residences services have many strengths including availability and kindness of nurses and their ability to handle difficult situations appropriately.
+Overall results indicate that the Dr. Charles Legrow Health Centre long term care services has many strengths including availability and kindness of nurses and their ability to handle difficult situations appropriately.
 Other strengths include cleanliness of the physical environment, noise level, and privacy.

-For the Protective Community Residences, opportunities for improvement include:
+For the Dr. Charles LeGrow Health Centre, opportunities for improvement include:

-- Explore ways to decrease the loss of or damage to residents' personal medical belongings (e.g., dentures, hearing aids, eye glasses) and clothing; and - Explore opportunities to enhance sharing of information with next of kin/family.
+- Explore opportunities to enhance availability of resident information for their families; - Explore opportunities to improve the condition of resident rooms; - Explore ways to decrease the loss of or damage to residents' personal medical belongings (e.g., dentures, hearing aids, eye glasses) and clothing; and - Explore opportunities to improve families' perceptions of their involvement in care through such means as care conferences.